What are discretionary expenses and why should businesses pay attention to them?

 How Ramp helps you manage discretionary spending

-Ramp's automated expense management and corporate cards platform help you monitor discretionary spending and create a robust financial planning and analysis program.
-Here is how.
+Ramp's automated expense management software for small businesses and corporate cards platform helps you monitor discretionary spending and create a robust financial planning and analysis program.
+Here’s how.

 Digitized expense policies